KQAC: History

 By the mid-1980s, station production assistant Tania Thompson began live announcing during the morning hours.
 In 1986, John Pitman, a recent Benson Polytechnic High School graduate, began live announcing during the early evening hours.
 A third announcer was hired to work throughout the night beginning in 1988, eventually transforming All Classical 89.9 FM into a 24-hour classical music station.

-The continued growth of the two KBPS stations (AM and FM) caused a space crisis.
+The continued growth of the two KBPS stations, one on AM and one on FM, caused a space crisis.
 At the time, station manager Patricia Swenson and a team of community leaders initiated a campaign to build a new broadcast center with private funds.
-The new broadcast center was completed in 1992.
+It was completed in 1992.

-Before the new broadcast center was completed, Oregon voters passed a ballot measure authorizing limits on property tax rates in the state.
-As a result, the Portland Public Schools district faced severe budget cuts, which in turn decreased funding to the two stations of KBPS.
+Before the new broadcast center was completed, Oregon Ballot Measure 5 was passed.
+It authorized limits on property tax rates in the state.
+As a result, the Portland Public Schools district faced severe budget cuts, which in turn decreased funding to KBPS-AM-FM.
 Operating cuts caused NPR membership to be discontinued in 1993, and volunteers took a more active role in the station's operations.
-Pledge drives became the most viable option for the survival of the two public radio stations.
+Pledge drives became the most viable option for the survival of the two non-commercial stations.

-In 2003, Portland Public Schools announced that it was selling its KBPS FM broadcast license.
-All Classical 89.9 (then KBPS Public Radio Foundation) purchased the Federal Communications Commission (FCC) FM Broadcast License, ensuring that classical music would stay on the airwaves in Portland.
-The license cost $5.5 million, and a final payment of $337,500 was made on December 14, 2012, certifying this organization as debt-free.
+Change in ownership

-Improvements and recent history
+In 2003, Portland Public Schools announced that it was selling the license for KBPS-FM, while keeping the AM station.
+The KBPS Public Radio Foundation purchased the Federal Communications Commission (FCC) broadcast license, ensuring that classical music would stay on the airwaves in Portland.
+The total for the license was $5.5 million, payable over time.
+The final payment of $337,500 was made on December 14, 2012, certifying the organization as debt-free.

-KQAC increased its power from 3,700 watts to 5,200 watts in January 2011, and to 5,900 watts in May 2011.
-The increase extended coverage in the Portland area by ten miles in all directions and improved reception.
+KBPS-FM increased its power from 3,700 watts to 5,200 watts in January 2011.
+It made a slight increase to 5,900 watts in May 2011.
+The power boosts extended coverage in the Portland area by ten miles in all directions and improved reception for listeners.